sareenAhamed/movie-explorer/README.md

 3. Get TMDb API Key

-	Sign up at TMDb
+	I. Sign up at TMDb

+	II.
 Go to your API settings

+	III.
 Copy your API Key (v3)

 4. Start the App